keejelo/EasyDialogBox/js/test/README.txt

-Update: fixed some errors in alpha version, alpha has now become BETA version.

-EasyDialogBox version 1733b (BETA)
+EasyDialogBox version 1733b (BETA) for testing

 The new in this version is: